Using the Driver from Java

 Before running this example:

-• Ensure that you have a compatible Java Development Kit (JDK) installed on your system.
+• Ensure that you have Java 8 or later installed on your system.

-1. Establish a Connection: The createConnection() method establishes a connection to Data Cloud by using the DriverManager.getConnection() method along with your authentication credentials.
-Make sure that you replace the placeholder credentials with your actual credentials.
+1. Establish a Connection: The createConnection() method establishes a connection to Data 360 by using the DriverManager.getConnection() method along with JWT Bearer Flow authentication credentials.
+Make sure you replace the placeholder values with your actual username, client ID, and private key.

 2. Prepare the SQL Statement: The connection.prepareStatement() method creates a PreparedStatement object.
 The SQL query in this example uses placeholders (?) to represent values that will be dynamically inserted later.
 This technique, known as parameterized querying, is crucial for preventing SQL injection vulnerabilities and can improve query performance.